hsherl/hsherl.github.io/content/supervisions/ethics.md

 - Schneewind, 'Voluntarism and the Foundations of Ethics'.

-Primary readings central thinkers can be found in Schneewind's *Moral Philosophy from Montaigne to Kant*.
-Choose among chapters about:
+Primary readings about all of the central thinkers can be found in Schneewind's *Moral Philosophy from Montaigne to Kant*.
+Choose among chapters about

-- Samuel Pufendorf
+- Samuel Pufendorf,
-- Thomas Hobbes
+- Thomas Hobbes,
-- Benedict de Spinoza
+- Benedict de Spinoza,
-- Gottfried Wilhelm Leibniz
+- Gottfried Wilhelm Leibniz,
-- Samuel Clarke
+- Samuel Clarke, and
-- Francisco Suarez
+- Francisco Suarez.

 Further Reading: